Brink Junior High eSports Information

 Games

-Please note, due to player interest and program availability at site, district, state, regional, and national level, not every game listed below will have a competition held during the 2023 – 2024 year.
+Please note, due to player interest and program availability at site, district, state, regional, and national level, not every game listed below will have a competition held during any given year.
 However, interest and availability from year-to-year may result in opportunities for competitions at the levels mentioned.
 Additional games may become available depending on student interest and district approval.

 Rocket League